-The Tuition and Fees Deduction expired last year, but if you or your dependent attended college this year or you have been making payments on student loans, there are still education credits and other deductions you for which you may be eligible.
-(Update: Congress retroactively extended the Tuition and Fees Deduction through 2017 in a budget bill on February 9, 2018.)
+The sweeping changes of the Tax Cuts and Jobs Act of 2017 (TCJA) spared the major higher education tax credits.
+If you or your dependent attend college this year or you have been making payments on student loans, there are still credits and other deductions you for which you may be eligible.

 Student Loan Interest

 The extension on the Tuition and Fees Deduction that expired at the end of 2017 has not been renewed, but the above-the-line deduction on student loan interest made it through the TCJA intact.
 You may deduct up to $2500 of interest you paid on a qualified student loan.

 To be eligible, your modified adjusted gross income (MAGI) must be less than $160,000 for joint filers.
 The loan must have been used to pay for qualifying education expenses.
 If you’ve paid $600 or more in interest this year you should receive Form 1098-E, Student Loan Interest Statement, from your loan servicer.

 The two major higher education credits were left largely untouched by the tax reform bill.